el-sambal/fitch-proof/README.md

-# PLEASE TAKE NOTE!

-For technical reasons, the prover itself has temporarily moved to the address [https://el-sambal.github.io/fitch/](https://el-sambal.github.io/fitch/).
-This is a test...

 # What is this?

-This is a formal proof validator, which assesses the correctness of Fitch-style natural deduction proofs ("Fitch proofs").
+This is a formal proof validator, which determines the correctness of Fitch-style natural deduction proofs ("Fitch proofs").

+The tool is used by students who follow the course Introduction to Logic (for CS) at the University of Groningen (the Netherlands).

 The tool also returns a (hopefully useful) error message in case the proof is not correct.